JalexSocial/SpiceDb/README.md

 Simple SpiceDb client originally based on code from SpiceDB.Hierarchical.UI - Works with AuthZed https://github.com/MaheshBailwal/SpiceDB.Hierarchical.UI

-This API does not directly
+This API does not directly expose the SpiceDb grpc client but instead wraps it and exposes a few additional helper methods to make development easier.

 Available on Nuget at https://www.nuget.org/packages/SpiceDb